kyma-project/cli/docs/user/gen-docs/kyma_module_pull.md

 # kyma module pull

-Pull a module from remote repository.
+Pull a module from a remote repository.

 ## Synopsis